Paradice Avondale: History

 Paradice Avondale, located on Lansford Crescent, was opened in May 1981 by Ross Blong and his wife.
 It was the former dairy farming couple's second ice rink, having established the 'Paradice' name with their first rink in Glen Innes when they bought it and took over operations in 1974.
-In 1980, Ross and his wife decided to build a new indoor multi-purpose enterntainment facility, including the first international standard Olympic-sized ice rink in New Zealand.
+In 1980, Ross and his wife decided to build a new indoor multi-purpose entertainment facility, including the first international standard Olympic-sized ice rink in New Zealand.
 The build took a year and a half and by May 1981 the new facility was opened to the public.
 The rink has proven popular over the years, with public and community ice skating, ice hockey, curling and other ice sports being played at the arena by people of all ages.
 Throughout the history of the rink, it has remained a family business with Ross' children, Rosie Armstrong, Chris Blong and Darren Blong, taking on ownership roles at Avondale and the sister-facility in Botany.
 Since 2005, Paradice Avondale has played host and become a home venue for multiple elite ice sports programs in New Zealand, hosting NZIHL and NZWIHL games.
 In 2011, the venue was extensively renovated with a new ice floor and refrigeration system installed as well new dasher boards around the edge of the rink.